Marumalarchi Dravida Munnetra Kazhagam: MDMK snap ties with NDA

 The MDMK left the BJP-led National Democratic Alliance in December 2014, accusing the BJP of acting against Tamil interests.
 This came after heavy criticism of the party from BJP lawmaker Subramanian Swamy.

 Party flag and symbol

-The election symbol is a top.
-The colour of the top and bottom panel is red and middle panel is black.
+The election symbol is a match box.
+The colour of the party flag's top and bottom panel is red and middle panel is black.
 The party has a weekly journal called Sangoli which carries news and write ups for party workers.
+In 2024 Parliament Election, the eci allotted Matchbox with stick symbol for contesting in Trichy.